-Fees shall be established by the House of Delegates.
+National membership registration, sanction, and recognition fees shall be established by the House of Delegates.

 508.3 Budget Requests

 Changes to a budget submitted by the Board of Directors shall require a two-thirds approval by the House of Delegates.